dair-iitd/SyncTOD/README.md

 ## Usage

 Once the dependencies are installed, you can start training or evaluating the system.
-All our code is run from the <b>src<b> directory.
+All our code is run from the <b>src</b> directory.

 Use following commands to train SyncTOD and generate the prompts.